-For helicopters that fly in salt-laden environments or in areas of heavy industry with high concentrations of sulfuric acid in the air, regular compressor washes are a must to prevent corrosion.
+For helicopters that fly in salt-laden environments or in areas of heavy industry with high concentrations of sulfuric acid in the air, regular compressor washes are a must to prevent corrosion as part of helicopter line maintenance.
 For that, you’ll need a compressor wash kit.

 “If you’re flying in a salty environment, a daily desalination wash is the way to go.
 If you operate near the sea, even if you’re not flying directly over it, you always need to be aware when you are flying in a saline environment,” Raymond advises.
 “You’d be surprised at how much gets into a helicopter engine.
 Adding engine inlet protection in the form of a particle separator or inlet barrier filter is the best insurance you can provide for your engines operating in various atmospheric conditions.”

 If your engine’s temperature margins start to decrease noticeably—for example, by 10 degrees—one of the first things you should do is check the condition of your compressor.
 If it’s dirty, use your compressor wash kit to do a performance recovery wash with a soap-and-water solution.

 Regular washing will help maintain the engine’s performance levels and keep your costs down by delaying a premature engine removal, Raymond recommends.

 In high-utilization segments, helicopters may need up totwo to three hours of maintenance for every hour of flying time.
 You can lessen the work by investing in the right tools and technologies.

 Looking for more practical helicopter maintenance tips?
 Check out our piece on Protecting Your Turboshaft Engine from Particles.